 All employees, supervisors and non-supervisory personnel and guests, including students, vendors, contractors or visitors, are strictly prohibited from engaging in inappropriate or offensive touching of any person, offensive sexual flirtations, advances or propositions, verbal abuse of a sexual nature, verbal comments about an individual's body, sexually degrading words used to describe an individual, displaying sexually suggestive objects or pictures in the workplace, or any other conduct that creates a sexually hostile environment.
 The University shall take all necessary and appropriate actions to end any such harassment.
+Additions that have been included in the MVSU Student Handbook are to make the policies and procedures compliant with Violence Against Women Act (VAWA), Title IX, and University guidelines language have been added that is reflected below.

-The University is committed to providing a work environment that is free from all forms of discrimination and conduct that can be considered harassing, coercive, or disruptive, including sexual harassment.
+The University is committed to providing a work environment that is free from all forms of discrimination and conduct that can be considered harassing, coercive, or disruptive, including sexual harassment, sexual violence and sexual assault (collectively, "sexual misconduct"); domestic violence and dating violence (collectively, "relationship violence"); and stalking.
+The University will not tolerate discrimination, harassment, sexual misconduct, relationship violence and stalking.
 Actions, words, jokes, or comments based on an individual's sex, race, color, national origin, age, religion, disability, or any other legally protected characteristic will not be tolerated.